 But these passed couple years are vital years in the growth of a child I see.
 The nephew being so bad, my mom very, very, very rarely let him use the iPad.
 Not till he's good, she'd say and say, till he listens.
 Which is almost never, or for any extended amount of time long enough.

-And it's been a long 2 years, all the discipline.
-I've been home only about 6 months of those 2 years, and the constant disciple that the nephew requires has my mind completely fried.
+And it's been a long 2 years, all the discipline between.
+I've been home now for about 6 months of those 2 years, and the constant disciple that the nephew requires has my mind completely fried.
 I'd do it differently, discipline, if I was his father, if I had kids of my own, than my mom and the step dad have done with him, the nephew.
 But that's a different story.
 The nephew has made a world of progress regardless.
-He'll always have this rebellious streak, questioning authority—he's my nephew too afterall.
-But he can at least now appear for some time to be a good little boy.
+He'll always have this rebellious streak, questioning authority,—he's my nephew too afterall—but he can at least now appear for some time to be a good little boy.
 Which is the goal I suppose, in order to make another agreeable member of society.

 And he's fairly good now a lot of the time, the nephew.
 He listens decently.
 Till he's bored.
 And in that boredom, the brakes come off completely—the flood gates burst open wide.
 And he is a monster, unapologetically, mean and nasty.

 And it's my mother who noticed this, I realized only this morning, the nephew's behavior because of boredom.
 He was kicking-up a whole ruckus this morning.
 The step dad was doing chores round the house.
 I was in the garret reading.
 Mom was still at the job.
 The nephew was left to entertain himself.
 And he was nearly tearing up the house in his rage.
 The step dad turned off the TV as punishment.
 Till my mother came home and seemed to recognize the situation almost immediately.
 Get the iPad, she said.
 And the nephew has been an angel all day since.
 Barely a peep he's made.